-Each intern will be supervised by the Director of Veterinary Services, a veterinary fellow, two licensed veterinary technicians, and three wildlife rehabilitators.
 Each intern will be involved in all aspects of wildlife medicine including physical exams, diagnostic sample collection, radiography, anesthesia, surgery, medical treatment, necropsy, husbandry, record maintenance, telephone consultations, on-call emergencies, and presentations at rounds.
 Each intern will also supervise senior veterinary students from various veterinary schools, volunteers, and the veterinary technician intern.
-Conference presentations and writing for publication are strongly encouraged.
-Opportunities exist to be involved in ongoing conservation medicine research projects as well as interaction with local or allied institutions (National Zoo, National Aquarium, Maryland Zoo, Virginia Department of Wildlife Resources, and the Virginia-Maryland Regional College of Veterinary Medicine), however, opportunities will vary depending on the status of COVID-19.
+Conference presentation and writing for publication are strongly encouraged, and contribution to the WCV’s professional training program is required.

 Candidates must have a strong interest in wildlife medicine and must have well-developed interpersonal and clinical skills, and demonstrate a high degree of professionalism.
 Experience in wildlife medicine is desirable, but not required.
 Preference will be given to applicants with clinical experience.
 A Virginia veterinary license will be required.